charlottemcclintock/Louisiana/README.md

-# LouisianaGov
+# RunForOffice: Louisiana

 # About
 #### A Project of RunforOffice & DataforDemocracy

-Add a paragraph here on the aim of the project (i.e. The aim of this project is to explore diversity and inclusion at all levels of government, investigating representation across demographics including race, gender, and age, and it's impact on state and local politics across the United States.
-The initial focus is Louisiana, but the eventual goal is to expand the project to every state.)
+The aim of this project is to explore diversity and inclusion at all levels of government, investigating representation across demographics including race, gender, and age, and the demographic impact on state and local politics across the United States.
+The initial focus is Louisiana, but the eventual goal is to expand the project to every state.

 # Data Sources